-NACA utilizes an alternative underwriting approach that does not rely on the credit score.
+NACA utilizes an alternative underwriting approach that does not rely on credit scores.
 Every homebuyer goes through the same process and receives not only a below-market fixed interest rate, but also does not have to make a down payment, and the lender pays all the closing costs.
-NACA Qualification involves comprehensive counseling and full documented underwriting to determine whether a borrower is ready for homeownership and can afford the approved monthly mortgage payment over the long term.
+NACA Qualification involves comprehensive counseling and full documented underwriting to determine whether a Member is ready for homeownership and can afford the approved monthly mortgage payment over the long term.
 Members complete realistic, verified budgets to determine how they spend their money.
 This financial learning experience is important, as it lays the foundation for improved personal financial management and stable homeownership.

 NACA's purchase program eliminates underwriting based on the standard risk-based pricing model used by the mortgage industry, which does not account for homebuyers' personal circumstances and their ability to make a mortgage payment.
 The industry-standard lending model considers only three factors: down payment, credit score, and debt ratio.
-These criteria are put into an algorithm that determines whether the borrower is approved and provides the corresponding interest rate and terms.
+These criteria are put into an algorithm that determines whether the Member is approved and provides the corresponding interest rate and terms.
 NACA's underwriting process uses "character-based lending" and compensating factors instead.
-NACA Counselors and Mortgage Specialists consider the life realities of Members who do not neatly fit into the "standard" underwriting criteria.
+NACA Counselors and Mortgage Specialists consider the life realities, and overall circumstances of Members who do not neatly fit into the "standard" underwriting criteria.

-NACA's underwriting approach requires complete documentation of financial income and payments.
-This type of underwriting does not consider the borrower's credit score, but instead, it evaluates the borrower's payment history as reflected in their comprehensive credit report (i.e., tri-merge report).
-NACA only looks at the payments that the borrower controls.
+NACA's underwriting approach requires complete financial documentation of income and payments.
+This type of underwriting does not consider the Member's credit score, but instead, it evaluates the Member's payment history as reflected in their comprehensive credit report (i.e., tri-merge report).
+NACA only looks at the payments that the Member controls.
 Sometimes, unforeseen medical expenses and other debts beyond their control keep people from owning homes.
 NACA's underwriting overcomes these obstacles since inability to pay off these debts does not demonstrate a lack of readiness for homeownership.

-NACA uses the borrower's current rent as a realistic benchmark to determine an affordable monthly mortgage payment.
-If members wish to pay more than their current rent, they must save the difference for a period of three to six months while adhering to a realistic budget.
+NACA uses the Member's current rent as a realistic benchmark to determine an affordable monthly mortgage payment.
+If Members wish to qualify for a mortgage payment higher than their current rent, they must save the difference for a period of three to six months while adhering to a realistic budget and twelve months for those who are self-employed.
 This "Payment Shock Savings" demonstrates their ability to afford the new monthly payment over the long term.
 Additionally, NACA assists Members who are unable to meet their desired payment with counseling for as long as it takes to get them financially ready for homeownership.